 Tennessee has so much to offer it is hard to narrow your trip down!
 But we have picked our favorite stops to help you plan your Tennessee Family Road Trip!
+Get ready to head to Nashville, Memphis, Chattanooga and the Great Smoky Mountains!

 To be honest we almost didn’t do Nashville.
 We were thinking it wasn’t really a family travel destination.
 But we were wrong!
 Nashville had a lot to offer for visiting families!